skalyaanamoorthy/thermostability-transfer/README.md

 # Protein Sequence Likelihood Modelling for Thermostability Prediction

+THIS REPOSITORY HAS BEEN ARCHIVED AND MIGRATED TO https://github.com/skalyaanamoorthy/PSLMs.
 This repository is for facilitating access to and benchmarking self-supervised deep learning models, which predict the likelihood of amino acids in their biochemical context, in order to make zero-shot predictions of thermostability measurements.

 # System Requirements